 Micro-founded dynamic general equilibrium models have become the standard tool for macroeconomic analysis.
 This course will provide an introduction on how to work with these models.
 Our baseline New Keynesian model features sticky prices combined with monopolistic competition.
 That framework has emerged as a powerful tool for monetary policy analysis.
-Its adoption as the backbone of mediumscale models currently developed by central banks and policy institutions is a clear reflection of its success.
+Its adoption as the backbone of medium-scale models currently developed by central banks and policy institutions is a clear reflection of its success.

-Unfortunately, this success has not (yet) inspired anybody to write a textbook which introduces that material to undergraduate students.
-That's a pity, but this course provides a nice opportunity to learn about the most recent developments in the field of monetary economics in a way that is appropriate for undergraduate students.
+This course provides a nice opportunity to learn about the most recent developments in the field of monetary economics in a way that is appropriate for undergraduate students.
 Related to this, I should also mention that the textbook which is indicated below goes (slightly) beyond the level of this course.